 The paper is structured as follows: In Section 2 we briefly recall the required notions and notations, even though we assume general acquaintance with the topics of abstract interpretation, sharing analysis and groundness analysis.
-Section 3 introduces $SH^{W}$ and the abstract operations for this domain.
-With $SH^{W}$ , it is straightforward to turn Fecht's idea into a proper widening.
-This is done in Section 4, after the introduction of an infinite family of widenings and a statement of their safety.
+Section 3 introduces a simple domain for sharing analysis that supports the implementation of several widening techniques.
+In particular, with this domain it is straightforward to turn Fecht's idea into a proper widening.
+This is done in Section 4, after the introduction of an infinite family of widenings and the proof of their safety.
 More precise widenings are also considered.
 The experimental evaluation of the proposed approach is presented in Section 5.
-Section 6 concludes with some final remarks.
-The reader is referred to [18] for full proofs of all the results presented in this paper, and for more material on this subject.
+Section 6 concludes with some final remark.
+The reader is referred to [19] for full proofs of all the results presented in this paper, and for more material on this subject.